jessochs/https---github.com-jessochs-learning-projects/week01/README.md

 # Overview

-As a software student, I am always looking to learn more and improve the skills I already have.
+As a software student, I am always looking for ways to learn and improve.
 My goal is to learn new languages and become more fluent in the ones that I already know by developing programs in languages new to me, and creating more complex ones in languages I have already learned.

 ## Description